All Episodes

 I forget the name.

-A blogger at National Review Online wrote that that Cruz is going to have to learn how to speak better.
+A blogger at National Review Online wrote that Cruz is going to have to learn how to speak better.

 And he comes off like a used car salesman at a motivational rally or some such thing.

-You got some conservatives out there.
+You've got some conservatives out there.

 We had a call yesterday.

-We've got the birther issue is back.
+We've got the birther issue is back saying Cruz is disqualified because he's not a citizen.

-And of course, the drive-bys eat that up too.
+And of course, the drive-bys eat that up, too.

-Because they're giving Cruz a pass on it, but they didn't give Obama a pass on it, so it's racist.
+And the drive-bys are saying, see, see, it just proves that the attack on Obama and Hisburg was racist because they're giving Cruz a pass on it, but they didn't give Obama a pass on it, so it's racist.

 And then yesterday on Fox, the five in the afternoon dumped all over Ted Cruz for one thing or another.